Chuck Cooper (basketball)

 Charles Henry Cooper (September 29, 1926 – February 5, 1984) was an American professional basketball player.
-He and two others, Nat "Sweetwater" Clifton and Earl Lloyd, became the first African-American players in the National Basketball Association (NBA) in 1950.
-Cooper was also the first African-American to be drafted by an NBA team, as the first pick of the second round by the Boston Celtics.
+Cooper played college basketball for the Duquesne Dukes and was named a consensus second-team All-American in 1950.
+According to the November 18, 1950 issue of the Afro-American newspaper, he was the first Black "basketer" [sic] to be named an All-American college athlete.
+Cooper was the first African-American to be drafted by a National Basketball Association (NBA) team; he was chosen by the Boston Celtics with the first pick of the second round of the 1950 NBA Draft.
+Cooper and two others—Nat "Sweetwater" Clifton and Earl Lloyd—became the first African-American players in the NBA, in 1950.
+In a six-season NBA career, Cooper played for the Celtics, the Milwaukee/St. Louis Hawks, and the Fort Wayne Pistons, averaging 6.7 points and 5.9 rebounds per game.

 Cooper was inducted into the Naismith Memorial Basketball Hall of Fame on September 9, 2019.

 Early life and college career

 Cooper was born in Pittsburgh, Pennsylvania, the son of Daniel and Emma Cooper.
 Daniel was a mailman, and Emma was a school teacher.
 He attended Pittsburgh's Westinghouse High School and graduated in 1944.
 For his senior year, he averaged more than 13 points per game and was an All-City first-team center.
-He then attended and played a semester of basketball for West Virginia State College (now University) before being drafted to serve in the United States Navy in the final stages of World War II.
+He then attended and played a semester of basketball for West Virginia State College (University since 2004) before being drafted to serve in the United States Navy in the final stages of World War II.

 Following his service, he enrolled at Duquesne University where he was an All-American, started all four years, and set the school record for total points with 990 in four seasons.
 During his time at Duquesne, the team had a 78–19 record and was invited to the then-prestigious National Invitation Tournament twice.
 He was a captain for the 1949–50 team, which was the first team from the university to be nationally ranked all season, finishing with a 23–6 record and ranked sixth nationally.
-He was the first African American to participate in a college basketball game south of the Mason–Dixon line.